AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

     A = PetscBinaryRead('/path/to/your/matrix/A', 'complex', true, 'indices', 'int64');
     ```

+You do not need to be concerned with coding in the PETSc environment.
+Your primary task is to save your operator in binary format (from `.mat` to `.bin`) and to read your data from binary format into MATLAB (from `.bin` to `.mat`).
+For completeness, we have provided explanations for both processes below.

 ## Conclusion
-In this tutorial, we've outlined the basic steps for using the $\text{RSVD}-\Delta t$ algorithm with a Ginzburg-Landau test case and transferring data between MATLAB and PETSc/SLEPc.
-By following these instructions and adapting them to your specific problem, you can harness the power of this algorithm for your scientific or engineering simulations.

-Feel free to adjust the variables and configurations as needed for your particular use case.
+In this tutorial, we covered the setup and execution of the $\text{RSVD}-\Delta t$ algorithm for computing resolvent modes of the Ginzburg-Landau system.
+We discussed input variables, the process of running the algorithm, and how to save results.
+For your specific problems, you may need to adjust the input variables accordingly.
 Experimentation and iteration are often necessary for achieving optimal results.

 If you have any further questions or encounter any issues, don't hesitate to reach out for assistance.